ajokela/hwinfo/README.md

 ## directions for adding profiles

 1. clone repo
-2. mkdir a subdirectory under the form factor of the computer in question
+2. make a subdirectory under the form factor of the computer in question
 3. capture output from
     + `dmesg`
     + `hwinfo`